 You can pay to enter the colleges and even just admiring them from the outside is worth the visit but you can also get a good view from the grounds of King’s College or by entering through Trinity Lane to take a better look at Trinity College.

-On Cambridge Market Hill, you can take a stroll through the Cambridge Market to search for delicious food, jewellery, clothes and other treasures.
-The regular open-air market is open from Monday to Saturday, 10 am to 4 pm and on Sundays, you can discover a market with more local-based treats.
+On Cambridge Market Hill, you can take a stroll through the market to search for delicious food, jewellery, clothes and other treasures.

 To see and hear one of the city’s impressive works of art you’ll have to walk to the Taylor Library to see the Corpus Clock.
 The clock is more of an art display than an actual functioning clock because it doesn’t always tell you the accurate time.